lunayuehuang/MSE544_ImageSegmentation/README.md

 **Class imbalance** — defects are rare, so images containing one get a `+3.0` sampling weight.
-PyTorch's `WeightedRandomSampler` then draws them 4× more often, ensuring defect examples appear in most batches rather than being drowned out by background.
+PyTorch's `WeightedRandomSampler` then draws them 4× more often, ensuring defect examples appear in most **patches** rather than being drowned out by background.

 ```python